Tao-68/HCI-InfoTreff/docs/labs/2-Design.md

 In order to test the design we used figmas prototyping feature to create a navigation shown in this user flow diagram:

 ![Figma_Prototype_UserFlowDiagram](../FigmaPrototype/UserFlowDiagram.png){: height="100em" width="100em"}

+##Prototype

+You can experience the prototpe here [Prototype](https://www.figma.com/proto/jiCQyxJfKdGPFxwAN9XFMU/InfoTreffApp_Emil?node-id=3-7&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A2)